B-Aniss/B-Aniss/README.md

 ### Hello there!
 Am Solo! 👋

 # 💫 About Me:
-I'm currently learning in depth stuff about javascript and different other frameworks/libraries<br>I'm looking for help in some project ideas and overall creativity <br>Ask me about anything honestly
+I'm currently learning in depth stuff about javascript and different other frameworks/libraries<br>Ask me about anything honestly

 ## 🌐 Socials: